pound-emu/pound/CONTRIBUTING.md

 # Core Principles

-**IMPORTANT: Pound's C++ codebase is written in a C-style, intentionally avoiding C++ features except for namespaces.
-The goal is to hopefully make the codebase easy to follow, understand, and debug for new developers wanting to contribute.**

 ### 1. Performance First

 Performance is the top priority in all aspects of development.
 Always ask yourself: "Is the CPU wasting cycles running